‘At A Glance (Details Below)’ Emergency Care

 However, once we looked inside it was a different matter.
 The left ear canal was painful, swollen, narrow and obviously infected.
 We collected some pus or discharge and stained it to identify the cause of the infection.
 The picture shows what we could see under 100X magnification; these are yeasts called Malassezia pachydermatis.

 Due to his infection being caught early, a short course of an antifungal ear ointment should fix the problem.
-However, ear drops are fiendishly difficult to use correctly, and infections can be hard to treat in such convoluted ears (watch the video we took below!).
+However, ear drops are fiendishly difficult to use correctly, and infections can be hard to treat in such convoluted ears.
 Therefore, we always check the ear after a week to make sure the infection is resolved.
 To leave an ear infection rumbling away will result in permanent damage.

 How Do Vets Treat Ear Infections?